Leverage Video for Business Intelligence

 How hard are your employees working?
 Now you can deploy cameras as productivity checks.
 With smartphone apps, you can look in on employees and check their status on the job.

 In safety applications to protect against slip and falls reports, on-the-job injuries or other potential liability claims – cameras provide visual evidence and a dose of deterrence.

-Keep track of warehouse operations – and goods – to yield a measure of security and safeguard against internal theft or a production process gone awry.
+Keep track of warehouse operations – and goods – to yield a measure of beyond security and safeguard against internal theft or a production process gone awry.